minagawah/cra-ts-emotion-tailwind-solution/README.md

 and
 [tailwindcss](https://tailwindcss.com/)
 working, is to use `PostCSS plugin`.
-This is much easier.
-You don't need to install extra packages.
-Although, there's a downside to this:
-***that you may NOT perform Jest (+ Enzyme) testing.***
-If you are planning to use Jest (+ Enzyme), then you must choose [2-3 Using 'babel-plugin-macros'](#what-macro).
+**Although this is much easier approach, if you are planning to perform Jest tests, then it won't allow you.**
+If such the case, you need
+[2-3 Using 'babel-plugin-macros'](#what-macro).

+OK.
+Here's the PostCSS plugin approach.
-All you need is to configure `config-overrides.js`.
-You are using *addPostcssPlugins*:
+All you need is to configure `config-overrides.js`, and you are using *addPostcssPlugins*:

 #### # `./config-overrides.js`